-Freshmen applicants are or will be high school graduates with no college credit or those having earned fewer than 30 semester hours (45 quarter hours) of transferable college credit coursework (not including joint enrollment and advanced placement credits).
+Freshman high school graduates with no college credit (not including dual enrollment and advanced placement credits).

 The successful freshman applicant will demonstrate his or her potential for success by completing a rigorous Required High School Curriculum with a satisfactory grade point average, show strong SAT or ACT score results (optional - see below for more detail), and provide well developed personal essay.
 The middle 50% of admitted students for Fall 2022 had SAT total scores ranging from 1110 to 1250 (EBRW+M subscores only), 23 to 28 ACT Composite scores, and high school grade point averages ranging from 3.51 to 3.93 (calculated on unweighted academic courses only).
 These numbers are provided only as guidelines.
 Admissions decisions are based on the total student portfolio and demonstrated potential for contribution to the university and probability for success in the unique environment of the GCSU community.
 In the application review process, GCSU strives to discover students who will bring academic and creative achievements, elements of diversity, a proven commitment to community service, and who have the potential to make significant contributions to society.
 GCSU seeks inquisitive freshmen who exhibit the desire to develop an analytical mind; a sense of civic and global responsibility; sound ethical principles; respect for human diversity and individuality; effective writing, speaking, and qualitative skills; and a healthy lifestyle.

 Successful completion of the Required High School Curriculum (RHSC) is mandatory for admission to GCSU.
 The minimum requirements include:

 Standardized Test Scores